WP-API/node-wpapi/CONTRIBUTING.md

 ## Best Practices for Commits

+You should always run `npm test` before committing, to identify any syntax, style or unit test errors in your branch.

+#### Commit Granularity

+A single commit should encompass a single, related set of changes.
+Work on different features should be addressed in different commit.
+We do not squash commits when merging pull requests, in order to preserve this granular history.

+#### Commit Messages

 *Thanks to the [WP-API project](https://github.com/WP-API/WP-API/blob/master/CONTRIBUTING.md) for these examples*

-#### Commit Messages

 Commit messages should follow the standard laid out in the git manual; that is, a one-line summary, followed by longer explanatory text when necessary.